Two significant entities make it possible for money to move from a buyer to a seller.

-When a customer uses a credit or debit card for a purchase, acquiring banks process the transaction, verifying that the card is valid and that the customer has sufficient funds or credit available to complete the transaction.
-If they approve the transaction, the acquiring bank will credit the business's account for the purchase amount and debits the customer's account.
+When a customer uses a credit or debit card for a purchase, acquiring banks process the transaction, verifying that the card is valid and that the customer has sufficient funds or credit.
+The swift and secure processing of these transactions underpins the e-commerce experience.
+Upon approving the transaction, the acquiring bank credits the business's account and debits the customer's account.

 Acquiring banks typically charge a fee for their merchant services, ideally a percentage of the transaction amount and a fixed charge per transaction.
-In addition to processing transactions, acquiring banks may also provide other services to businesses, such as fraud protection and payment gateway services.
+Understanding these fees is vital for merchants to manage their financial operations effectively.
+In addition to processing transactions, acquiring banks may also provide fraud protection and payment gateway services, which are key components in safeguarding online transactions.

 Issuing banks, also known as card-issuing banks or issuers, are financial institutions that provide credit and debit cards to consumers.